n8n-io/n8n-docs/docs/doc2/table-extraction/training-of-table-extraction.md

 ##### Correction Mode:

-- Delete row and add new row option is available
+- The delete row and add new row options are available
 - You are able to manually change the texts of the columns

 ![](/_images/te/Correction Mode.png){ loading=lazy }